coopzone-dc/6502basic32k/Apple 1 mode and Wozmon/README.md

 The copies of Krusader and Integer basic have been patched to use the "software Shims" in the DFxx part of the ROM to work with the ACIA.

+The software directory has a collection of original Apple 1 software, including FIGFORTH and CHESS.
+Some of the software has been patched to work with this ROM.
+The others, mostly BASIC, will just work anyway.

+You cut and paste them into the WozMon monitor.
+Don't forget to set the line/char delay values!